Identity Platform users in projects

 By default, Identity Platform enables users to sign-up and delete their accounts without administrative intervention.
 In many circumstances, this enables end-users to discover your application or service and onboard (or offboard) with minimal friction.

-There are situations, however, where you want users to be manually or programmatically created by an administrator, either using the Admin SDK or Cloud Console.
-In these cases, you can disable user actions from the Identity Platform settings page, which prevents account creation and deletion by end-users.
+There are situations, however, where you want users to be manually or programmatically created by an administrator, either using the Admin SDK or Google Cloud console.
+In these cases, you can disable user actions from the Identity Platform settings page, which prevents account creation and deletion by an end-user.
+If you use multi-tenancy, you need to make an HTTP request to disable these features on a per-tenant basis.

 If an end-user attempts to create or delete an account within your system, the